liip/LiipUrlAutoConverterBundle/README.md

 ## Installation ##

-    1. Add this bundle to your project as a Git submodule:
+   1. Add this bundle to your composer.json:

-        $ git submodule add git://github.com/liip/LiipUrlAutoConverterBundle.git vendor/bundles/Liip/LiipUrlAutoConverterBundle
+          $ php composer.phar require liip/url-auto-converter-bundle:dev-master

     2. Add the Liip namespace to your autoloader: